yhlong0/learning/git/cheatsheet.md

 - Same thing as example above, now let's see how git rebase works.

 - This '**destroy**' `f1` commit in feature branch.
-Copy the new commit after m2 from master branch, in this case `m3`, then copy new commit `f1` from feature branch.
+Copy the new commit `m3` from master branch, then copy the new commit `f1` from feature branch.
 Align them as if moves the entire feature branch to begin on the tip of the master branch `m3`.

 ```bash
 # Before rebase